 If you are looking for advice or you cannot get to the vet, put your mind at ease with a Greencross WebVet consultation where you can speak to a team of veterinarians 24/7.

 The rich fragrance of nutmeg can attract the attention of some pets.
-High levels of nutmeg can have a negative impact on your pet’s health.
-If ingested it can cause increased heart rate, seizures, and tremors.
+High levels of nutmeg can harm your pet’s health.
+If eaten, it can cause increased heart rate, seizures, and tremors.

 A festive favourite for many, the seed of the avocado (or any stone fruit) can pose a dangerous threat to your pet.
 Avocados are also high in fat and may contribute to pancreatitis in dogs.

-Dogs and cats are susceptible to adverse effects from even the smallest amounts of alcohol, and in large amounts, it can be fatal.
+Dogs and cats are susceptible to adverse effects from even the smallest amounts of alcohol, and in large quantities, it can be fatal.
 Cats can be particularly attracted to cocktails containing cream like White Russians and eggnog, so keep your festive cocktails away from pets.

 The main concern for pets who overindulge in Christmas goodies is that they are high in fat.
 A common condition that can result from pets eating table scraps and human foods is pancreatitis.
 This is a condition where the pancreas becomes severely inflamed and causes pain and discomfort.
 It can quickly become life-threatening.

 If your pet eats something that they shouldn’t over the Christmas period, contact your local Greencross Vets or emergency vet as soon as possible.
 A quick response can make all the difference.